MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ### How does I save my filterrings to do them later?

 In this example, you ask Copilot for guidance on how to perform some task in Business Central.
-Copilot is usually able to understand the intent of your question, even if there are a few grammatical errors, spelling mistakes or abbreviations.
+Copilot can usually understand the intent of your question, even if there are a few grammatical errors, spelling mistakes or abbreviations.

 ## Provide feedback on answers

-You can rate the answers you get from Copilot by using the like (thumbs up) button for good rating or the dislike (thumbs down) button for a poor rating [!INCLUDEprod_short].
-This information us can p us improve suggestions.
-To rate the usefulness of Copilot's responses, select the thumbs-up or thumbs-down icon.
+You can rate the answers you get from Copilot by using the like (thumbs up) button for good rating or the dislike (thumbs down) button for a poor rating.
+When you select the didlike button, you can choose from   This information us can help us improve suggestions.

 <!--
 1. If you want help getting you're question started, select the prompts either from the **Find**, **Explain**, or **Guide** buttons at the top of the Coplit pane or use the **View Prompts** menu above **Ask a question** box at the bottom.